henryyuhsiufeng/NotesOnOS/EXAM_1_NOTES/E1_NOTES.md

             - Privileged hw register points to exception stack
             - Why not use user-level stack: Reliability (even if user's stack points to invalid address, handlers continure to work), Security (kernel state should not be stored in user space)
             - One exception stack per processor/process/thread
-        - System calls: A request by a user-level process to call a function in the kernel is a sysem call (read(), write(), exit()).
+        - System calls: A request by a user-level process to call a function in the kernel is a system call (read(), write(), exit()).
 It is the interface between the application and the operating system.
 Parameters passed according to calling convention
             - 1) User process executes a trap instruction
             - 2) Hardware calls the OS at the system-call handler, a prespecified location
             - 3) OS then identifies the required service and parameters, executes the required service, sets a register to contain the result of call, executes an RTI instruction to return to the user program